Comb (anatomy): Types of chicken comb

-In hen birds the comb is usually smaller and neater than in the cock.
+In hens, the comb is usually smaller and neater than in the cock.

+There are three known genes affecting comb shape: Rose-Comb, Pea-Comb, and Duplex-Comb, which has one allele responsible for buttercup combs and another one responsible for V combs.

 In cookery

 Combs are used in cookery, often in combination with wattles or chicken kidneys.

 Combs were formerly used in French cuisine as garnishes.
 They were also used to prepare salpicons served in vol-au-vents, profiteroles, etc. in which they were often combined with other luxury ingredients such as truffles, sweetbreads, or morels in a cream sauce.

 In Italian cuisine, cockscombs are an ingredient of cibreo, a traditional sauce which also includes chicken livers, wattles and unlaid eggs.
 It is used in the pasta dish tagliatelli al cibreo and in the main dish ciambella con cibreo.

 Combs are prepared by parboiling and skinning, then cooking in court-bouillon.
 After preparation, they are greyish.
 They are often served in Chinese dim sum-style dishes.

 Other

 Because of its bright color and distinctive shape, "cockscomb" also describes various plants, including the florists' plant Celosia cristata, the meadow weed yellow rattle, sainfoin, wild poppy, lousewort, Erythronium and Erythrina crista-galli; the characteristic jester's cap; a shape of pasta (creste di galli); and so on.
+Hyaluronic acid, which is used in skincare and medical treatments to hydrate and maintain moisture in the skin, is extracted from cockscomb.